huanglangwen/JlBox/README.md

    preconditioners.
 5. "finite": finite differencing of RHS using FiniteDiff.jl.
 Slow, not very accurate, just for comparison.
+6. "gas_v" and "fine_seeding_v": Matrix-free operator version of the respective jacobian.
+Not recommended, as CVODE itself could approximate such operator using finite differencing.

 There's only one option for gas phase jacobian: `gas_jac!` and all methods except "finite" one calls `gas_jac!` for analytical solution in gas-only